levin-riegner/flutter-template/README.md

 - **Android**: project level `build.gradle`.
 - **iOS**: Schemes & Configurations.
 - **Flutter**: `main_yourenvironment.dart` entry files.
+> More info about environment setup can be found [in this document](https://www.notion.so/App-Environments-01422cd3d1d74aec8fb8e4b3f4fd14fb).

 An additional **Mock** entry file `main_mock.dart` is available for testing and better prototyping.